 Similarly, we just need to change the logical operator in excel from greater than symbol to less than symbol to do the other way around the calculation.

 Like this, we can compare dates in excel.
 However, there are certain things you need to keep in mind about this.

 Things to Remember

-- There are situation date is stored as a text value in such cases date looking values are not dates so you need to convert to date.
+- There is a situation date stored as a text value in such cases, date-looking values are not dates, so you need to convert to date.